 AFMWorkshop provides a series of free live-streaming seminars for educators and professionals.
-Key skills to help all AFM users gain the most from their AFMs are covered, including: effective utilization of image processing software; techniques for successful sample preparation; detecting artifacts; selecting the right probes.
-To register for the seminars, visit AFMWorkshop's UStream channel.
+Key skills to help all AFM users gain the most from their AFM are covered, including effective utilization of image processing software, techniques for successful sample preparation, detecting artifacts, and selecting the right probes.
+To view pre-recorded webinars, visit the AFMWorkshop Webinar Page.

 Animated AFM Tutorials

-Concepts essential to understanding how to optimize AFM performance, such as the design of piezoelectric scanners, light lever design, probe sample interactions, and feedback control can be readily understood by the AFM user and are clearly illustrated in AFMWorkshop's Animated AFM Tutorials
+Concepts essential to understanding how to optimize AFM performance, such as the design of piezoelectric scanners, light lever design, probe sample interactions, and feedback control can be readily understood by the AFM user and are clearly illustrated in the AFMWorkshop Animated AFM Tutorials.

-Unique to AFMWorkshop's Animated AFM Tutorials is their starting point in the basic ideas of each topic.
+Our tutorials act as a starting point for anyone interested in learning about the theory and operation of atomic force microscopes.
 For example, in the section of animations describing the "Design of the Light Lever AFM," we:

 - first show that a photodetector can convert photons to electrical energy;